cgtrout/MSFS-PyScriptManager/readme.md

 - [fenix_lights.py](#other-scripts) - pre-configures flight deck lighting in A32x and optionally binds joystick axis to screen brightness.
 - **No Python programming knowledge is required** to run the included scripts!

+# Note On Included Script Behavior
+Currently, **not all of the included scripts will detect Simulator state**.
+To ensure all of the scripts are initialized correctly for flight, please use **one** of the following methods:
+1. Click "Reload All" in `MSFS-PyScriptManager.exe` after your aircraft has fully loaded in MSFS.
+2. Wait until you are loaded in the flight before opening `MSFS-PyScriptManager.exe`.
+This will also ensure that scripts are able to connect and initialize as expected.

 # MSFS 2024 Update
  - All scripts should work with MSFS 2024, but please report any issues.
  - The community addon for the print-out toolbar works without modifications in MSFS 2024.
 The installation script has been updated for automated installation; however, it has not been tested with the Microsoft Store version.